QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Florian.md

 ## Special abilities

-He wields [[Attunement]] to its fullest potential, able to do quite literally anything short of a feat of creation on his own, but when he, Kerosyn and Freya work together, they become seemingly omnipotent, capable of reality-altering feats of unknown magnitude.
+He wields [[Attunement]] to its fullest potential, able to do quite literally anything short of a feat of creation on his own, but when he, Kerosyn, and Freya work together, they become seemingly omnipotent, capable of reality-altering feats of unknown magnitude.
 The three of them also seem to share some type of primitive telepathic link, which allows them to always know each other's location and to share strong feelings, but does not allow them to communicate directly.
 Finally, his [[Alignment]] gives him the ability to directly perceive the current health of all living things, as well as [psychometry](https://powerlisting.fandom.com/wiki/Psychometry) and the ability to immediately understand what a living thing is feeling on a primitive level through physical contact.
-Interestingly, that's all it gives him, as he experiences no other effects of the condition and cannot perceive [[Mystic Matter]].
+Interestingly, that's all it gives him, as he experiences no other effects of the condition and cannot directly perceive [[Mystic Matter]] itself.

 The obvious manifestation of his power is the inky black smoke pouring off of him, but that's only the visible result.
 That smoke is actually caused by his blood boiling in the veins of his arms.
 His body produces such an incredible amount of blood that it becomes thick and very dark, and the pressure rises to such extreme levels that the boiling occurs.
 To control the flow of that smoke, he actually changes the flow rate of his own blood, which is his signature use of power, blood manipulation.
 Should he wish to, he could slow or stop the flow of blood in another being with a slight gesture, control a body like a marionette by pushing and pulling on its blood, make himself look larger and scarier by drawing out his own blood and shaping it into things like giant wings, and so on.
 He can also use the smoke from his arms to influence the health of other living things by allowing it to be inhaled, or by allowing his blood to be consumed.
 He draws his own blood out from underneath the bandages on his abdomen.